 Doji, or crosses, are usually made up of a single candlestick and they show that the opening and closing price of a candlestick is virtually the same.
-Most doji candlesticks resemble crosses or inverted crosses, or plus signs.
+Doji candlesticks resemble crosses or inverted crosses, or plus signs.
 In technical analysis, dojis usually represent neutrality, meaning that the trend is likely to continue.
-The shadows, or wicks on a doji are an important indicator of market sentiment.
+The shadows or wicks on a doji are an important indicator of market sentiment.
 For example, if the shadow at the top of the candlestick is long, it means that investors tried to push the price higher, but failed, while a longer shadow at the bottom indicates the presence of selling pressure.

-Engulfing candlestick patterns (bullish/bearish) signify a potential reversal in trend and are indicated by a large candlestick extending higher and lower than (literally engulfing) the previous candlestick.
+Engulfing candlestick patterns (bullish/bearish market) signify a potential reversal in trend and are indicated by a large candlestick extending higher and lower than (literally engulfing) the previous candlestick.
 The larger the size of the engulfing candlestick, the more significant it is to analysts.
 A black engulfing candlestick represents a potential bearish reversal during an uptrend, while a white engulfing candlestick could indicate that a bullish reversal is about to occur in a downtrend.

 The three-line strike pattern refers to three white candlesticks occurring on a daily chart three days in a row, indicating that prices closed higher for three simultaneous days.
 Three-line strikes usually occur at the end of a downtrend and may, therefore, indicate that a reversal might be in order.

-Three-black crows are a common reversal indicator in an uptrend and are indicated by three black consecutive candlesticks on a daily chart where the closing prices were lower than the opening price of the day.
-Formed of three consecutive black candlesticks with long bodies, these indicate the lack of buying conviction in the market which allowed bears to successfully push prices lower.
+Three-black crows are a common reversal forex indicator in an uptrend and are indicated by three black consecutive candlesticks on a daily chart where the closing prices were lower than the opening price of the day.
+Formed of three consecutive black candlesticks with long bodies, these indicate the lack of buying conviction in the market, which allowed bears to successfully push prices lower.

-Evening star patterns usually occur at the top of an uptrend and signify that a trend reversal is about to occur.
+Evening star candlestick patterns usually occur at the top of an uptrend and signify that a trend reversal is about to occur.
 Evening stars consist of three candlesticks, with the first candlestick having a significantly large green or white body, indicating that prices closed higher than the opening level.
 The second candlestick opens higher after a gap, meaning that there is continued buying pressure in the market.
 The second candlestick in an evening star pattern is usually small, with prices closing lower than the opening level.
-The third and final candlestick in an evening star opens lower after a gap and signifies that selling pressure reversed gains from the first day's opening levels.
+The third and final evening star candlestick opens lower after a gap and signifies that selling pressure reversed gains from the first day's opening levels.

-When used in conjunction with other forms of analysis, candlestick patterns can be a useful indicator of potential trend reversals and price breakouts in the market, helping you to build a stronger and more effective trading strategy.
+When used in conjunction with other forms of analysis, candlestick patterns can be a useful indicator of potential trend reversals and price breakouts in the market, helping you to build a stronger and more effective forex trading strategy.